pangrus/multi/README.md

 - algorithmic sequencer
 - sample mangler
 - midi router
-- sound generator
+- sound generator (many thanks to Tim Barrass for the Mozzi library)

-fully programmable fuckery
+It's a fully programmable fuckery, enjoy it!